arj03/ssb-browser-core/README.md

 WebSocket is used to connect to pubs.
 The `bundle-core.js` file in dist/ is roughly 1.8mb.

+Replication in the browser is quite a bit slower than in node, around 4-5x.
+There doesn't seem to be a single cause, it appears to be all the diferrent layers that are [slower]: end-to-end encryption, database write etc.

 # api

 Once you load the `bundle-core.js` file in a browser a global SSB